mattqg/ProjectSite/_projects/quadcopter rc car.md

 {% include elements/video.html id="1p1pWR7zXtM" %}
 <br>

-I worked with my classmate Alex on the design and we built out the first prototype with a few friends.
+I worked with my classmate Alex on the design and the first prototype was built with a few friends.
 Once the prototype was built, I focused on obstacle detection using a monocular depth model, <a href="https://github.com/nianticlabs/monodepth2" target="_blank">monodepth2</a>, with preliminary depth testing results shown below.

 <br>